-7.2.2.4 Bulls
+7.2.2.3 Bulls

 The major renewal projects for Bulls wastewater are the upgrade of the WWTP and the renewal of the associated resource consent.
-A consent application has been lodged with Horizons but is currently on hold.
+A consent application has been lodged with Horizons and is currently on hold.
 An investigation is underway into the option of piping wastewater from Marton to Bulls for treatment, relieving pressure on the Tutaenui Stream.
-Funding was sought from the Ministry for the Environment for this work, but our application to the contested Freshwater Improvement Fund was not successful.